 - Unicorn Template and Printer (optional)

-For a mixed media mosaic, you can use any picture or design as long as it’s simple.
-Drawings from coloring books work well as do cartoon characters.
+For a mixed-media mosaic, you can use any picture or design as long as it’s simple.
+Drawings from coloring books work well, as do cartoon characters.
 Zentangles are great too.
-The beauty of a mixed media mosaic lies in the way the tiles, beads, shells or found objects complement other art forms.
+The beauty of a mixed media mosaic lies in the way the tiles, beads, shells, or found objects complement other art forms.

 I drew a zentangle Unicorn which I painted afterward, but if painting or drawing is not your forte, why not color a picture from a coloring book and have it enlarged at a print shop or use block poster.
 The image can be Mod Podged on after grouting the mosaic.
 You can also download images from the internet.
 Pixabay has a whole bunch of free zentangles here.

-Getting you Image Ready To Use
+Getting your Image Ready To Use

 Alrighty then.
 Before we start the mixed media mosaic, we need to transfer our image or design onto MDF.
 I used BlockPoster to enlarge my zentangle unicorn.
 You can download the unicorn sketch for free here.

-Position and trace your image or design on to the MDF board.
+Position and trace your image or design onto the MDF board.
 I cut around the whole unicorn with a jigsaw, but it’s not necessary.

 When using MDF, I like prepping my board first by giving it a light sanding and a coat of paint.
-That way I have a blank canvas to work with and since it’s MDF, the paint will help protect and seal the board to prevent warping.
+That way, I have a blank canvas to work with, and since it’s MDF, the paint will help protect and seal the board to prevent warping.
 Wood absorbs moisture, and over time the grout and tiles pop off if it’s not sealed first.
 If your finished piece is going outside, use a concrete board instead.
 It’s far more durable.

 Transfer the entire image onto the board and outline the areas you’ll be mosaicking with a permanent marker.